Sky Cable Corporation: Proposed investment by Cignal Cable Corporation

+Aborted sale to PLDT

 On March 16, 2023, PLDT announced that it had entered into a sale and purchase agreement to acquire 100% of Sky Cable Corporation from Sky Vision Corporation, ABS-CBN Corporation and Lopez Inc. for ₱6.75 billion.
-The acquisition will cover Sky's broadband business and related assets, subject to compliance with certain conditions including the termination or cessation Sky's pay TV and cable businesses.
+The acquisition would cover Sky's broadband business and related assets, subject to compliance with certain conditions including the termination or cessation Sky's pay TV and cable businesses.
 The deal is subject to regulatory approvals.
-While awaiting the required regulatory approvals, Sky's broadband and cable TV services will continue.
+While awaiting the required regulatory approvals, Sky's broadband and cable TV services would continue.

+On January 22, 2024, ABS-CBN Corporation disclosed that the Philippine Competition Commission allowed the transaction to proceed.
+The company also announced that parties would now work to close the sale.
+On January 26, 2024, Sky announced that it would discontinue its cable TV operations effective February 27.
+The final broadcast and sign-off of SKYcable was originally scheduled for February 26, 2024 at 11:59pm (PST).

+However, on February 22, ABS-CBN Corporation announced that the company and PLDT mutually agreed to not push through with the sale of Sky Cable Corporation despite PCC approval.
+Alongside with this, the planned shutdown of its cable television service Sky Cable was shelved, thus continuing its cable television service until further notice.

+Partnership deal with Converge

+On July 2024, Sky announced its partnership with Converge ICT.
+Under a certain agreement, Sky will upgrade its broadband network services by utilizing Converge's pure fiber infrastructure.
+It is set to be transitioned to a full pure fiber from its existing fixed-line broadband service by the end of 2025.

 Products and services

 Sky Cable

 Sky Cable is the flagship brand of Sky which operates cable television.
-It has around 500,000 subscribers in Metro Manila, suburbs and key cities in the provinces which include Metro Cebu and Metro Davao.
+It has over 300,000 subscribers in Metro Manila, suburbs and key cities in the provinces which include Metro Cebu and Metro Davao.

 Destiny Cable

-Destiny Cable (formerly Global Destiny Cable) is the only other cable television brand of Sky.
-It has around 200,000 subscribers in Metro Manila and Metro Cebu.
+Destiny Cable (formerly Global Destiny Cable) was the only other cable television brand of Sky.
+It had around 200,000 subscribers in Metro Manila and Metro Cebu.
 Its brand along with its assets was acquired by Sky from Destiny Cable, Inc. in 2012.
 The assets of Uni-Cable was also consolidated in this brand after the acquisition of the asset from Uni-Cable TV, Inc. Destiny is also migrating its subscribers from analog to digital.
+Destiny Cable was shut down in 2019.